 But you only really find out what’s rumor or truth until you see and experience for it for yourself!
 Turns out, lots of rumors about Barcelona aren’t actually true.

 If you’re lucky enough to visit or live in this incredible city, learn the facts from someone who figured things out the hard way.

 LANGUAGE – It’s a modern world, everyone in Barcelona speaks English: FICTION

 It makes me chuckle when I look back on the advice we received from others after telling them we would move to Barcelona.
-For example, the language!
-Some said English would be dominant since after all, it’s the most widely spoken language in the world.
-Actually, this is also false!
-Spanish is.
+Some said English would be the dominant language which makes absolute sense.

 The bottom line is this.
 You have to find English speakers here.
 Many locals do not speak it.
-The doorman at our apartment building, Jose, is a hard NO. Most doctors and store clerks speak some English.
-Students and the younger generation who might be learning English in school speak it well enough.
-Expats coming from other parts of the world…well, they’re likely fluent.
-So no, not everyone speaks English and believe it or not, some may not even speak Spanish to you…
+The doorman at our apartment, Jose, is a hard NO. Most doctors and store clerks speak some English.
+Students and the younger generation learning English in school speak it well enough.
+But no, not everyone speaks English.

 Ugh, this one unfortunately speaks truth.
 Maybe it’s the soaring unemployment rate or the mass of tourist visitors each day.
 Perhaps it’s the fact that such a petty crime holds little to no consequence from authorities.
 But one thing is for sure…this city is a pick-pocketer’s gold mine!

 I’ve actually witnessed two pick-pocking attempts…right in front of my eyes!
 One in particular ended with Civil Guard officers tackling a thief to the ground!
 Exciting stuff…